Padmapani and Vajrapani – The Iconic Paintings of Ajanta Caves

 Vajrapani is a Bodhisattva who is known to be the protector.
 He holds a thunderbolt or the Vajra in his right hand and is thus called Vajrapani or the “One who holds the thunder in his hand”.

-Padmapani, the Bodhisattva of Compassion and Vajrapani, the Bodhisattva of Protection are frequently found flanking statues and images of the Buddha.
+Padmapani, the Bodhisattva of Compassion, and Vajrapani, the Bodhisattva of Protection are frequently found flanking statues and images of the Buddha.

 Padmapani and Vajrapani in Ajanta Cave 1 paintings

 At the far end of cave 1 is a room, like a sanctum sanctorum, is a small compartment.
 A peaceful statue of Lord Buddha in sitting position, hands in Dharmachakra Mudra, symbolizing his first sermon after attaining enlightenment, virtually illuminates the whole cave from here.
-Painted on two sides of this chamber are two huge sized figures that seamlessly draw attention.
+Painted on two sides of this chamber are two huge-sized figures that seamlessly draw attention.

 On the left wall is the painting of Padmapani.
 Not only us but also most visitors we observed automatically stopped for some time in front of this image, somewhat transfixed.
 For us, this was a dream come true.
 We wanted to devour as much as we could with our eyes.

-The first thing that we observed was the lotus shaped half-closed eyes.
+The first thing that we observed was the lotus-shaped half-closed eyes.
 Looking downwards, the eyes were full of compassion and oozed a certain detachment, notwithstanding the rich garb and jewels he was in.
 The perfect body had very long arms, as is the mark of a great man in Indian religious iconography.
 Near his chest, he was holding a lotus flower in his right hand.
-Every item of clothing and accessories, such as the elaborate crown, the belt and loincloth oozed certain, in search of a better expression, divine glamour.
+Every item of clothing and accessories, such as the elaborate crown, the belt, and loincloth oozed certain, in search of a better expression, divine glamour.
 Yet, what stays with us is his lost look.
 Amidst all this glory, Padmapani had pathos in his expression, as if he was there amid all these riches and yet…lost in a mind space of his own.
 Like his quest is not over and he has not found the answers.

 On the right wall is the painting of Vajrapani.
 The Vajrapani painting is in perfect physical proportion.
-The facial features like the eyes, chiselled nose and full lips depict a sense of strength and regal confidence that befits the protector.
+The facial features like the eyes, chiseled nose, and full lips depict a sense of strength and regal confidence that befits the protector.
 Vajrapani too is clad in royal clothes and jewels.
 His elaborate crown deserves special mention.
 The detail painting depicts a complex honeycomb kind of design not leaving out strands of pearls and chain in the crown that could inspire any modern designer.
 You just can’t miss that.
 The skill of the artists filled us with awe and gave us goosebumps many times during the day.

 These paintings kind of had magnetic power.
 While cave 1 was our first stop in Ajanta, at day end, we walked back the whole distance to cave 1 for a final look of Padmapani and Vajrapani.